MicrosoftDocs/WSL/WSL/disk-space.md

 touch: cannot touch 'file': Read-only file system
 ```

-To repair a disk mount error in WSL, and restore it back to a usable / writeable state again, you can use the `wsl --mount` command to re-mount the disk with the following steps:
+To repair a disk mount error in WSL, and restore it back to a usable / writeable state again, you can use the `wsl.exe --mount` command to re-mount the disk with the following steps:

 1. Shutdown all WSL distributions by opening PowerShell and entering the command: